 Not far from downtown is Talladega College, founded in 1867 by two former slaves – William Savery and Thomas Tarrant.
 The college’s website states that they are the oldest private historically black liberal arts college in Alabama.

 In the floor below this mural is a picture of the ship, embedded in the terrazzo.
-The students never step on it as a sign of respect.
+I read the students never step on it as a sign of respect.